-- <LinkID>: only supports link ID 0 currently. - <username>: the username to login to the MQTT broker.
+- <LinkID>: only supports link ID 0 currently. - <length>: MQTT username length.
+Range: [1,1024].

-- The length of the entire AT command should be less than 256 bytes. - The command AT+MQTTUSERCFG can also set MQTT username.
-The differences between the two commands include: - You can use AT+MQTTUSERNAME to set a relatively long username since there is a limitation on the length of the AT+MQTTUSERCFG command. - You should set AT+MQTTUSERNAME after setting the command AT+MQTTUSERCFG.
+- The command AT+MQTTUSERCFG can also set MQTT username.
+The differences between the two commands include: - You can use AT+MQTTLONGUSERNAME to set a relatively long username since there is a limitation on the length of the AT+MQTTUSERCFG command. - You should set AT+MQTTLONGUSERNAME after setting the command AT+MQTTUSERCFG.

-3.6.4 AT+MQTTPASSWORD: Set MQTT Password
+3.6.4 AT+MQTTLONGPASSWORD: Set MQTT Password